What Are Synthetic Lubricants

-What is AMSOIL and how is it made?
+It’s the best synthetic engine oil your money can buy.
+But what is AMSOIL? and how is it made?
 It starts with synthetic base oils manufactured to higher performance levels.
-AMSOIL oil is chemically engineered with specific molecular composition that is the key to the desired performance properties of these fluids.
-This chemically engineered structure results in an end-product that is far more stable than refined petroleum products.
+AMSOIL engine oil is chemically engineered with a specific molecular composition that is the key to squeezing out the desired performance properties of these fluids.
+This chemically engineered structure results in a far more stable product than refined petroleum products.

 “The main advantage of mineral oils is their low cost.